bparanj/crystal/security/linux/spool.md

 ### What is a Spool in Linux?

 A spool in Linux refers to a specialized directory where data is temporarily stored for processing by a specific system service.
-This concept is most commonly associated with printing and email services, where jobs are queued up for processing.
+This concept is most  associated with printing and email services, where jobs are queued up for processing.
 The term "spool" stands for "Simultaneous Peripheral Operations On-Line," reflecting its function of managing multiple operations at once.

 ### Common Uses of Spools: